-Pentecostal Christianity has a rich tradition in the United States and around the world.
+Pentecostal Christianity has a rich tradition in the United States and worldwide.
 The participants in the Asuza Street Revival in 1906 in Los Angeles, California, which launched the modern movement, found motivation from stories in the book of Acts.
 The third person of the Trinity has always held a central place in Pentecostal doctrine and practice.

 Holy Ghost or Holy Spirit?
 Which name should people use today?
 What did “Ghost” mean when the KJV was published?
 Why do some people today still prefer the name “Holy Ghost”?
 Keep reading to learn the answers to these questions and others.

-In normal use, the names “Holy Ghost” and “Holy Spirit” refer to the same person — the third person of the Trinity.
-People who use the names often agree about the nature of who he is and what he does.
-(Also see Pentecostal vs Charismatic: What’s the Difference?)
+In regular use, the names “Holy Ghost” and “Holy Spirit” refer to the same person — the third person of the Trinity.
+People who use the names agree about the nature of who he is and what he does.
+(Also see Pentecostal vs. Charismatic: What’s the Difference?)

 Why does the King James Version say “Ghost”?
 The KJV of the Bible was published in England in 1611 under the leadership of King James I (1556-1625).
 The English language in mid-17th century Europe was different than modern English.

-Although the KJV translation influenced the English language as a whole for nearly three centuries, today’s readers consider some of its terms, phrases, and names outdated.
+Although the KJV translation influenced the English language for nearly three centuries, today’s readers consider some of its terms, phrases, and names outdated.
 To be clear, this doesn’t imply that the theology of the KJV is wrong.
 (Also see the full article Do Pentecostals Believe Jesus Is God?)